-The Department of Defence Production controls the Defence Public Sector Undertakings (DPSUs), which are government owned enterprises and Ordnance Factory Board (OFB).
+The Department of Defence Production controls the Ordnance Factory Board (OFB) and Defence Public Sector Undertakings (DPSUs), which are government owned enterprises.

-The products manufactured by these DPSUs and the OFB include arms and ammunition, tanks, armoured vehicles, heavy vehicles, fighter aircraft, helicopters, warships, submarines, missiles, ammunition, electronic equipment, earth moving equipment, special alloys and special purpose steels.
+The products manufactured by these DPSUs and the OFB include arms and ammunition, tanks, armoured vehicles, heavy vehicles, fighter aircraft and helicopters, warships, submarines, missiles, ammunition, electronic equipment, earth moving equipment, special alloys and special purpose steels.

-The overall production value of defence equipment in FY19 by DPSUs and OFB (including their JVs) is INR63,208 crore.
-The public sector companies account for approx. 60-70 per cent of the overall defence production in the country.
+The overall production value of defence equipment in FY19 by DPSUs and OFB (including their JVs) was INR63,208 crore (USD8.4 billion).
+The public sector companies account for approximately 60-70 per cent of the overall defence production in the country1.

-There are the nine DPSUs across different segments of shipbuilding, aeronautics and electronics and along with the OFB, that consists of 41 Ordnance Factories, the DPSUs are engaged in production, testing, logistics, research and development of equipment.
+There are the nine DPSUs across different segments of shipbuilding, aeronautics and electronics and along with the OFB, that consists of 41 Ordnance Factories, they are engaged in production, testing, logistics, research and development of equipment.

-1. Defence Production, DDP Dashboard, MoD (GoI), 2020
+^{1.} Defence Production, DDP Dashboard, MoD (GoI), 2020